Combining Retirement and Disability Compensation

 Combat-Related Special Compensation (CRSC) provides military retirees a monthly compensation that replaces their VA disability offset.

-Unlike Concurrent Retirement and Disability Pay (CRDP), CRSC has no phase-in period.
-Once a military retiree has been determined to be qualified they will receive their reduced retirement pay plus an additional sum that makes up for part or all of their offset retired pay.
+If you are determined to be qualified you will receive your reduced retirement pay plus an additional sum that makes up for part or all of your offset retired pay.

 Your CRSC payment is based on percentage of your disability that your Service determines to have been combat related as described above.
 This percentage may be less than your overall VA disability rating, and consequently the CRSC payment may be less than your offset retired pay.